marcduiker/building-a-resilient-workflow-with-durable-functions/labs/4_add_activity_functions.md

-# Adding activity functions to the orchestrator
+# Lab 4 -  Adding activity functions to the orchestrator

 ## Goal